- Learn

 - and more.

-Personalising your connection requests
+Crafting personalised connection requests

-- Why are you reaching out,
+- State why you're reaching out,

 Keep updated on thoughts, facts and knowledge!